amkrajewski/MPDD-X/.github/ISSUE_TEMPLATE/add-model.md

     - [ ] My model can be fetched within 30s, corresponding to ~2GB on Zenodo or 250MB on figshare.
     - [ ] My model can run single-threaded in under 500ms / structure
     - [ ] My model can run single-threaded in under 5s / structure

+If it does not fall into the above categories, please dont get discouraged and still let us know!
+It will be much more work on our side, but we will probably be happy to work with you.
+To get started on that, please explain it in a few sentences.